-During the year a residual amount of $\notin 2.7$ million was paid for the acquisition of the Spanish company Casen Fleet, $\notin 1.8$ million were paid up-front to Apricus Biosciences Inc. for the Vitaros[®] license agreement, a payment of $\notin 5.1$ million was made for the acquisition of a further 23% of the share capital of Opalia Pharma S.A. and $\notin 5.0$ million were paid up-front to Plethora Solutions Limited and Plethora Solutions Holdings Plc for the PSD502TM license agreement.
+During the year a residual amount of \in 2.7 million was paid for the acquisition of the Spanish company Casen Fleet, \in 1.8 million were paid up-front to Apricus Biosciences Inc. for the Vitaros® license agreement, a payment of \in 5.1 million was made for the acquisition of a further 23% of the share capital of Opalia Pharma S.A. and \in 5.0 million were paid up-front to Plethora Solutions Limited and Plethora Solutions Holdings Plc for the PSD502 $^{\text{\tiny M}}$ license agreement.

-During the year dividends were distributed for an overall amount of \notin 75.4 million, of which \notin 22.3 million for the balance of the financial year
+During the year dividends were distributed for an overall amount of \leqslant 75.4 million, of which \leqslant 22.3 million for the balance of the financial year